ericrq/ericrq/README-ENG.md

 <div align="justify">

-Layout replication proposed by Cardume Digital in test for front-end developer, with HTML, CSS, JS and Bootstrap 5.
+Layout Replication Proposed By Cardume Digital In Test For Front-end Developer, With HTML, CSS, JS And Bootstrap 5.

 </div>